A website cannot make up for poor structure and lack of decision-making in a business. The business decisions must come first.

-Interesting meeting with a customer today.
+Interesting meeting with a customer some time ago.

 They’re an existing business with offices in a number of countries and a website that’s supposed to be a business development channel.